KewbitXMR/haveno-app/README.md

 ### Network Endorsements

-Haveno Plus does not endorse or denounce any particular network.
+Haveno does not endorse or denounce any particular network.
 The choice of network will be available upon official release.

 ## Project Activity